webcomponents/polyfills/README.md

 For testing, `ShadyDOM.flush` may be called to force syncronous composition.

 ShadowDOM compatible styling is *not* provided with the ShadyDOM shim.
-To shim ShadowDOM styling, use the ShadyStyling shim.
+To shim ShadowDOM styling, use the [shadycss](https://github.com/webcomponents/shadycss) shim.